Fatso (1980 film)

 Fatso is a 1980 American comedy-drama film written and directed by Anne Bancroft, her only such credit, and starring Dom DeLuise, Ron Carey and Candice Azzara.
-It was the first film produced by Mel Brooks's Brooksfilms company.
-The film examines the subject matter of obesity, addiction, family, self-acceptance and singlehood.
+The film examines the subject matter of obesity, addiction, family, self-acceptance, and singlehood.

 Plot

-As the DiNapoli Antoinette (Anne Bancroft), Dominic (Dom DeLuise), and Frank Jr. (Ron Carey)are growing up, whenever young Dom was unhappy, the one thing his mother did to comfort him and make him feel cared for was to feed him something scrumptious.
-One example was Dom's mom giving her older son buttered bread after the boy got urinated on by his baby brother Frankie as the baby's diaper is being changed.
-Because of this, Dom grew up with a love of food, a trait shared by his equally obese cousin, Salvatore (Sal), who would often share his snacks with Dom.
+As the DiNapoli siblings – Antoinette (Anne Bancroft), Dominic (Dom DeLuise), and Frank Jr. (Ron Carey) – are growing up, whenever young Dom was unhappy, the one thing his mother did to comfort him and make him feel cared for was to feed him something scrumptious.
+For example, Dom's mom would soothe her older son by giving him a piece of buttered Italian bread when infant brother Frank Junior urinates on the boy during a diaper change.
+Because of this, Dom grew up with a love of food, a trait shared by his equally obese cousin, Salvatore (Sal).
+After Sal regularly shares his snacks with Dom, he associates food with human interaction.

 When Sal suddenly dies at age 39, the family grieves.
 This prompts Antoinette to urge Dom to visit a diet doctor to avoid his cousin's unhealthy eating habits and not drive himself into an early grave as well.
 Dom agrees to do so once he recognizes signs that obesity is ruining his health.
-Dom is deeply disheartened when given his new diet plan, seeing the long list of delectable foods and dishes that he enjoys very much but now must avoid.
+He is deeply disheartened when given his new diet plan, seeing the long list of foods that he now must avoid.
 When the diet fails, Dom's eating habits drive his sister crazy, so she enrolls him in the "Chubby Checkers" support group.

 Meanwhile, Dom meets Lydia (Candice Azzara), a thin diabetic who owns the neighborhood antiques shop, and finds they have a lot in common outside of food.
-But being self-conscious about his body contours, he fears rejection, and can't bring himself to ask her for a date despite her obvious interest in him.
+But being self-conscious about his body contours, he fears rejection and can't bring himself to ask her for a date despite her obvious interest in him.

-Dom had Frankie padlock the fridge and larder, but that proves to be little help because in the middle of the night, Dom, crazed by cravings for his favorite decadent delights (even having dreamed of marzipan candy), demands the keys from his brother, even threatening him with violence at one point, of which he is extremely ashamed afterward.
+Dom had Frankie padlock the fridge and larder, but that proves to be little help because in the middle of the night, Dom, crazed by cravings, demands the keys from his brother, even threatening him with violence.